If you would like to perform an internship you are expected to take the five steps given below.

 The internship advisor might make some additional suggestions and comments.
 Special attention will be given to the description of the learning objectives and to the description of the planned activities with their time frame.
 Learning objectives might be realised by participation in on-going research, by starting an own research, by participation in other on-going activities, or by starting new activities within the internship providing organisation.
-Student and WU-supervisor also discuss how supervision will be performed.
+Student and Wageningen University supervisor also discuss how supervision will be performed.

 The internship advisor will also judge the appropriateness of internship options and provide the student with a personal version of 'Guidelines for internship provider', an informative letter by internship advisor meant for internship providers.

 Step 4: Finalize internship documents and starting the internship

 When an internship provider has been found and agreed upon, the internship contract can be finalized.

 The student will revise the contract and will send that to the internship provider to verify whether the content of the contract is indeed in line with previous correspondence and with their expectations.